juniorcaesar/OC-A315-56-327T/README.md

 **ComboJack (https://github.com/hackintosh-stuff/ComboJack) or ALCPlugFix-Swift (https://github.com/black-dragon74/ALCPlugFix-Swift) IS REQUIRED TO GET SOUND FROM HEADPHONES & HEADSET AFTER SLEEP.**

 * ComboJack is confirmed to work on Big Sur.
-It makes a loud activation & deactivation noise through headphones when it is used on Monterey.
+It makes an activation & deactivation noise (loud pop) through headphones when it is used on Monterey.
 >Its kexts are already in this EFI so just run ComboJack_Installer/install.sh in terminal after you install macOS.
 * ALCPlugFix-Swift is confirmed to work on Monterey.
 It may or may not work on Big Sur, but I see no reason why it wouldn't.
 You can give it a try.